becca-bear/Animal-Crossing-Analysis/README.md

 # Animal-Crossing-Analysis
-Data analysis on the video game Animal Crossing.
+Data analysis on the video game Animal Crossing on their species, personality and hobby type.